albigi/Ready19-RockTheBot/docs/README.md

    Press any key to continue . . .
    ~~~

+   >The error *No such container* is expected when you run the build process for the first time!

 2. Verify the command logged the following lines:
    >RockTheBot -> C:\Users\Ready19\Desktop\Code\Ready19-RockTheBot\RockTheBot\bin\Release\